zakidevara/insight-ops/README.md

 ```

 **Expected behaviour:**
-1. RAG retrieves `postmortem-001.md` (memory leak in order-service) via cosine similarity.
-2. `SreAssistant` calls Ollama with the retrieved context and alert message.
-3. Response JSON contains `diagnosis`, `pastIncidents`, `toolsUsed`, `remediation`, `confidence`.
-4. React dashboard receives the report via WebSocket and it appears instantly in the feed.
-5. Clicking the report opens the full view with Thought Process, Diagnosis, and Remediation panels.
+1. Webhook returns `202 Accepted` immediately with `status: IN_PROGRESS`.
+2. The incident appears in the dashboard with an "Analyzing" status pill.
+3. Kafka consumer picks up the event and runs AI analysis (RAG retrieval + optional Prometheus queries).
+4. Once complete, the report updates to "Investigating" with full diagnosis, remediation, and post mortem citation links.
+5. Clicking a cited post mortem navigates to its detail page.

+### Browse post mortems

+Navigate to `/postmortems` (or click "Postmortems" in the sidebar) to view all imported post mortems.

 ### Ingest a custom post-mortem